bourumir-wyngs/serde-saphyr/README.md

 #### Anchors (Rc/Arc/Weak)

 Serde-saphyr can conceptually connect YAML anchors with Rust shared references (Rc, Weak and Arc).
-You need to use wrappers to activate this feture:
+You need to use wrappers to activate this feature:

 - `RcAnchor<T>` and `ArcAnchor<T>` emit anchors like `&a1` on first occurrence and may emit aliases `*a1` later.
 - `RcWeakAnchor<T>` and `ArcWeakAnchor<T>` serialize a weak ref: if the strong pointer is gone, it becomes `null`.